amankumarconnect/OTP-Attendance/README.md

 <!-- Bugs -->
 1. After stop generating, one can still match the code with last generated code - Code is not set to null after stopping
+2. Timer not stopping after stopping the code generation